Raunaq98/Decision-Trees/README.md

 The first step in cost complexity pruning is to calculate the sum of **squared residual (SSR)** for each tree.
 We will start with the original full size tree.
 The value of SSR wwill always decrease as we keep reducing it's size.

-In order to properly evaluate different trees, we use a **complexity penalty αT**
+In order to properly evaluate different trees, we use a **complexity penalty Cp.T**

-            where, α is the tuning parameter
+            where, Cp is the tuning parameter
                    T is the number of leaf nodes.

+The **complexity parameter (cp)** is used to control the size of the decision tree and to select the optimal tree size.
+If the cost of adding another variable to the decision tree from the current node is above the value of cp, then tree building does not continue.
+We could also say that tree construction does not continue unless it would decrease the overall lack of fit by a factor of cp.

 # Classification Trees